Curriculum Ideological Base

 In a recent study in an urban high school, it was found that the meaning that students made of being African American seemed to differentiate students who were doing well academically and students who were not doing so well.
 Students who were more successful had conceptions of being African American that were more positive in nature—that is the content of their racial identities included things like being connected to the African history and getting good grades.
 Successful students not only defined themselves in relation to their academics, but they also defined their racial identity in relation to their academics (Nasir, 2012).
 In this case, then, race supports students’ positive identification with school.
 However, like prior research, the work confirmed the finding that students like these students constitute only a small sub-group of the overall African American student body.
 Students who were less successful had conceptions of being African American that were more negative.

-Given these important findings, identity is a key point of intervention for African American boys and young men, and this curriculum focuses on creating opportunities that allow African American boys and young men to make conscious, positive identity choices, thus better supporting academic trajectories and school engagement.
+Given these important findings, cultural identity is a key point of intervention for African American youth and students of color, and this curricula focuses on creating opportunities that allow BIPOC youth make conscious, positive identity choices, thus better supporting academic trajectories and school engagement.

-Mastering Our Identity: African American Male Image draws on contemporary youth culture to support students as they explore their cultural identity options, learn how to manage their emotions, channel personal will, develop a positive sense of purpose in their roles in family and community.
+Mastering Our Cultural Identity draws on contemporary youth culture to support students as they explore their cultural identity options, learn how to manage their emotions, channel personal will, develop a positive sense of purpose in their roles in family and community.

 Course Goals and Major Student Outcomes

-Identity is a key point of intervention for African American boys and young men, and Mastering Our Identity: African American Male Image focuses on creating opportunities that allow our students to make conscious, positive identity choices, thus better supporting academic trajectories, school engagement, and college and industry preparation for success after high school.
+Cultural identity is a key point of intervention for African American and students of color, and Mastering Our Cultural Identity focuses on creating opportunities that allow our students to make conscious, positive cultural identity choices, thus better supporting academic trajectories, school engagement, and college and industry preparation for success after high school.

 This curriculum is best used with a socratic teaching style with an emphasis on academic discourse.
 By asking relevant introspective questions that are based on the content presented, the facilitator promotes and encourages understanding, analysis and critical evaluative thinking.
 Challenging open-ended questions are often time followed by a very specific group discussion model.